The Mire: Plot

-The series takes place in a fictional, nameless provincial town in western Poland.
-The original name “Rojst” describes special wetlands or mire – certain swamps that are deep and very wet.
-Not only are the landscapes around the provincial town in the series of this kind, but also the grey reality of the people and the system in which they live resembles a swamp from which they can not escape.
+The series is set in a fictional, unnamed provincial town in western Poland.
+The title Rojst refers to a type of wetland or mire—deep, waterlogged swamps.
+This imagery reflects not only the surrounding landscape depicted in the series but also the bleak reality of its inhabitants and the system in which they live, which is portrayed as a metaphorical swamp from which escape is nearly impossible.

 The Mire

 Poland is going through one of its darkest times after World War II.
 It is 1984, shortly after the end of martial law.
 In the province, a double murder in the Gronty forest shocks people: a young prostitute and a local Communist party official were brutally killed.
 At the same time, two teenagers commit a mysterious suicide.
-Two journalists from the Kurier, a regional newspaper begin to investigate unofficially: the experienced Witold Wanycz (Andrzej Seweryn) and the young Piotr Zarzycki (Dawid Ogrodnik), who recently moved to the city from Kraków with his pregnant wife (Zofia Wichłacz).
+Two journalists from the Kurier, a regional newspaper begin to investigate unofficially: the experienced Witold Wanycz (Andrzej Seweryn) and the young Piotr Zarzycki (Dawid Ogrodnik), who recently moved to the city from Kraków with his pregnant wife, Teresa (Zofia Wichłacz).
 A web of dubious connections between crime, administration, justice, and politics soon emerges.